junghyey/grinnell-elephant/written_reports/sprint_journal.md

 ### Review 1 (Practice)
 1. About the tester
-Peer: Ellie Seehorn </br>
+Ellie Seehorn </br>
 Occuptation: Student (CS major, 324 classmate)</br>
 The reason we chose: Ellie is a classmate of 324 and part of not our team.</br>
 Date : 02-21-2025</br>
 Time : During class lab time (11:00pm) and lasted about 20-30 minutes</br>
 Type of the test user: Real Stakeholder

-2. What roles did each team member play during the test?
+3. What roles did each team member play during the test?

 | Name    | Role |
 | -------- | ------- |